Nebraska - Sectoral Privacy Overview

 3.5.
 Nebraska's Health Information Exchange and Additional Provisions

 Additionally, medical records pertaining to registries involving birth defects, cancer, brain injuries, and Parkinson's Disease have specific confidentiality and release regulations.
-Release of this information must include de-identified information, but the DHHS may approve specific individuals or entities that can receive data identifying individuals in these registries in order to assist them in research (§5-003 and 004 of Title 186 of the Neb.
+Release of this information must include de-identified information but the DHHS may approve specific individuals or entities that can receive data identifying individuals in these registries in order to assist them in research as provided for under §§5-003 and 5-004 of Chapter 5 of Title 186 of the Neb.
 Admin.
-Code).
+Code.
 Further, these approved individuals and entities must pay for the processing and retrieval of this data (186 Neb.
-Admin.
-Code §5-003).
+Rev. Stat. §5-003 of Chapter 5).

 4.1.
 Financial Data Protection and Consumer Notification of Data Security Breach Act